We are ItzNoReal.

 So if nothing matters why are you doing the DJ?

-Well I'm a musician really, but to be a DJ sounds cooler plus they travel lighter.
+Well we're musicians, really, but DJ sounds cooler... and they travel lighter.

-I'm a trained pianist but when taking a plane is easier to check in a laptop than a Steinway grand piano.
+We have a trained pianist but it is easier to check in a laptop than a Steinway grand piano when boarding a plane.